ooibc88/blockbench/benchmark/hyperledger/README.md

     + Change `LOG_DIR` in `env.sh` to correct location, say `result_same_s_same_c`
     + Start it (e.g. X=8):

-        `. run-bench.sh 8 32 8`
+        `. run-bench.sh 8 32 8 10`

     This will start 8 peers (on first 8 nodes in `$HOSTS`) and 8 clients (on 4 first 4 nodes in `$CLIENTS`).
-    Each client runs `driver` process with 32 threads.
-The clients output logs to `result_same_s_same_c/exp_8_servers` directory, with the file format `client_<peer_host>_16`.
+    Each client runs `driver` process with 32 threads, each thread issuing 10 transactions per seconds.
+The clients output logs to
+    `result_same_s_same_c/exp_8_servers` directory, with the file format `client_<peer_host>_16`.

 2. Running with fixed number of clients and varying number of servers:
     + Change `LOG_DIR` in `env.sh` to correct location, say `result_fixed_c`
     + Start it (X=16):

-        `. run-bench.sh 16 32 8`
+        `. run-bench.sh 16 32 8 10`

     This will start 16 peers (on first 16 nodes in `$HOSTS`) and 8 clients (on 4 first 4 nodes in `$CLIENTS`).
 Each client runs `driver` process with 32 threads.
 The clients output logs to